 January 11 – 13 – Over three days, some 50 high school students tinkered with robots, built electric circuits and learned how to code basic computer applications in Ashesi’s computer labs.
-The experience, themed Robotech, formed part of a workshop orgranised by TechEra, a student-run initiative that was created primarily to extend IT-literacy across Ghana, particularly to low-income communities.
+The experience themed Robotech, formed part of a workshop organized by TechEra, a student-run initiative that was created primarily to extend IT-literacy across Ghana, particularly to low-income communities.

 “The Robotech project is a module under TechEra that exposes high school students, especially those in technical institutions, to programming and electronics though robotic modules and Arduino programs,” explained Derick Omari, founder of the club.

-“The experience was new and exciting: learning how to program a robot to do simple tasks was both challenging but fun,” said Prince Tetteh, third year student at ATTC.
+“The experience was new and exciting: learning how to program a robot to do simple tasks was both challenging but fun,” said Prince Tetteh, a third-year student at ATTC.
 “Attending this workshop has helped me build some very important skills and knowledge that I can apply moving forward.”

 The workshop was also used as an opportunity to train members of the high school chapters to help drive the mission in their various schools.
 Over the semester members of TechEra will work closely with high schools across the country facilitating robotics and programming clubs.